IasonC/Real-Time-Audio-Descrambler/MSP432_digital/README.md

 ```
 #include "driverlib.h"
 ```
-command, the folder *"MSP432P4xx"* in this repo including the function definitions must be included as a path in

-*CCS -> Project -> Properties -> Include Options*.
+command, the whole folder *"MSP432P4xx"* in this repo must be included as a path in *CCS -> Project -> Properties -> Include Options*.